Mowiewowie/ConferenceApp/README.md

 1. Read the conference data (sessions, speakers, tracks etc.) from a JSON file.
 1. Persist attendance to sessions (per session) in local storage.
 For extra points:
-- Beucase sessions take place all around the world, list the sessions closest to my physical location.
+- Because sessions take place all around the world, list the sessions closest to my physical location.